TrueC-D/prework-videos-variable-assignment/README.md

 + By the end of this video, you should be able to:
   + Describe how expressions are used in programming
   + Identify the return value of an assignment expression
-  + Describe the Variable Lookup Expression
+  + Describe how variable lookup works in Ruby
   + Describe the Assignment Expression
   + Identify the constant expression
 + So I'm in the Learn IDE Sandbox here, with a ruby file called `app.rb`.
 This gives me a place to play around with code and to test stuff out.
 + Remember that all code is just text in a file that can be interpreted by a computer.
 + In Ruby, when we execute a file, the ruby interpreter is running through the file from top to bottom and looking at expressions.
-+ An expression is just some combination of data or operators that will eventually evaluate to some value
++ An expression is just some combination of code that will eventually return some value.
++ This combination could be data - such as a string of text or a number, or an operator, like the `+` sign.
 + For example, if I write 1 + 1, Ruby will evaluate that expression to `2` - basic math is something that Ruby knows how to do
 + So expressions have `return values` - the return value is what the expression will end up as.
 + Now, if all of our programs used constant data like this, they wouldn't be very interesting.